 Last month, Qatar‘s emir approved a package of financial aid worth $15 billion to support Turkey’s economy and currency.
 The Turkish lira has lost nearly 40% of its value against the dollar this year, driven by concerns about Erdogan’s influence on monetary policy and a diplomatic dispute with the United States.

-The widebody, features a master stateroom, a deck lounge for 14 passengers, a conference room, guest bedroom, medical room, and multiple bathrooms.
+The widebody, features a master stateroom, a deck lounge for 14 passengers, a conference room, guest bedroom, a medical room, and multiple bathrooms.

 Fleets Analyzer lists the BBJ 747-8I – manufactured in 2012 and powered by GE Aviation GEnx-2B engines – as entering service in early 2015.
 It had a Bermuda registration, VQ-BSK and logged only 200 cycles, covering 436h, to March 27 this year.
 The 747-8I joins Turkey’s 12-strong VIP fleet, which includes an Airbus ACJ340, ACJ330, ACJ318, a pair of ACJ319s, a Bombardier CRJ200, four Gulfstream G550s, a G450, and a GIV.
 The aircraft has a capacity for 59,567 gallons of fuel.